-These days, more and more people are looking further afield and buying cars from abroad to import.
+These days, more and more people are looking further afield and importing cars from abroad.

 Will the type of car I import affect my insurance?